ShiuLab/MotifDiscovery-legacy-/README.md

   - library(“LIBRARY_NAME")
   - q()

-5. Run Random Forest in python: RF_scikit.py requires you to import the dataframe, designate the save name, and the code for the positive and negative example (defaults = 1, 0).
+#### Run Random Forest in python
+RF_scikit.py requires you to import the dataframe, designate the save name, and the code for the positive and negative example (defaults = 1, 0).
 The default scoring method is F-measure, but you can change it to AUC-ROC using '-score roc_auc'.
 The default is also to use all of the features (i.e. columns) in your dataframe, if you only want to use a subset (i.e. the most important from a previous run) import a txt file with the names of the features you want to use '-feat keep.txt'.
     - python /mnt/home/azodichr/GitHub/MotifDiscovery/RF_scikit.py -df [dataframe file] -pos [positive example name i.e. NNU] -neg [negative example name i.e. NNN] -save [save name]

 Example of short runcc.txt file to submit to hpc